Oral Histories Program

 VHP is the first of several oral history projects being supported by NCRF and NCRA members through NCRF's expanded Oral Histories Program.
 Since 2003, NCRA members, who volunteer their services, have worked with NCRF and the Library of Congress to record and transcribe the moving stories of many U.S. war veterans, building a lasting legacy of the diverse group of men and women who have served our nation during wartime.

 The VHP program was expanded in 2007 through the 1,000 Voices Initiative, which took the project to the public asking them to interview any veteran they might know.
 Many veterans have never made any formal record of their wartime experiences, but are willing to sit down and talk with someone who will listen.
 This initiative continues to play an important role in preserving veterans stories.

-- Holding a VHP Day on campus
+- Holding a VHP Day

 - Interviewing a Veteran

 United States Holocaust Memorial Museum (USHMM)